SinusBot/docs/docs/faq/installation.md

 Here's a quick checklist:

-- does your server have enough RAM?
-At least 200 MB are recommended?
+- does your server have enough RAM? (at least 300 MB are recommended)
 - did you follow the installation guide thoroughly and installed all required dependencies?
 - do you run the bot on an officially supported OS?
 Windows, Debian, Ubuntu are officially supported.
 - did you try setting the locale manually like it says in the "Troubleshooting" section of the installation guide?
 - did you copy the plugin like it says in the documentation?
-- make sure the server exists at the given location
+- make sure the server ip/adress is correct
 - make sure your client is up to date since older versions might be blocked
 - make sure the security level is lower or equal to the clients identity level

 ### My bot is starting up but playback is not possible / I hear strange things / …!
 Why?